maximebj/agb.plugin/readme.txt

 = RichText Tools =

-Bring back your Tiny MCE buttons in the editor toolbar in a click to improve your writing experience
+Bring back your Tiny MCE buttons in the editor toolbar in a click to improve your writing experience.

+* Code
+* Striketrough
+* Sub and sup
+* Selected text color (text and background)
+* Remove formatting

 = Extensible =